The definition of fraud is - 'abuse of position, or false representation, or prejudicing someone's rights for personal gain'.

 What is fraud?

-Fraud is when trickery is used to gain a dishonest advantage, which is often financial, over another individual, business or organisation.
+- When trickery is used to gain a dishonest advantage over another individual, business or organisation.

 - Fraud by false representation

 - Fraud by failing to disclose information